FedericoPozzoli/bahamas/paper/paper.md

   - `--sources sources.yaml`: Defines the sources to be injected and/or recovered.
 This includes the true physical parameters of the sources as well as the prior ranges used for inference.

 The data consist of two datastreams—the A and E channels—which are specific combinations of Time-Delay Interferometry (TDI) variables [@Tinto:2021].
 In `bahamas`, the data are generated in the frequency domain, chunk by chunk.
 This represents a simplification, as it neglects potential biases arising in the time domain, such as windowing effects and spectral leakage.
+We also note that the duration of each chunk—and consequently the frequency resolution of each segment—can be set arbitrarily in config.yaml.
+However, we recommend not using time lengths shorter than $10^4 \mathrm{s}$, which corresponds to a frequency resolution of approximately $\Delta f \sim 0.1 \mathrm{mHz}$.
 The algorithm provides flexibility to perform analyses with either full-resolution data or coarse-grained data over different chunks.
 In the former case, the likelihood describing the data follows a Whittle distribution [@Moran:1951] in each segment, while in the latter, it collapses to a Gamma distribution [@Appourchaux:2003] with degrees of freedom equal to the number of bins used in the averaging process.

 # Quality Control